Pope urges compassion as he wraps Slovakia pilgrimage

 During his homily, Francis urged the pilgrims to open their hearts to compassion and live a faith “that identifies with those who are hurting, suffering and forced to bear heavy crosses.”

-He called them to live a “faith that does not remain abstract, but becomes incarnate in fellowship with those in need,” he said.
+He called them to live a “faith that does not remain abstract, but becomes incarnate in fellowship with those in need.”

 The Mass was Francis’ only big event Wednesday before he returns to Rome after a four-day pilgrimage to Budapest, Hungary and Slovakia, a largely Roman Catholic country of 5.5 million people.

+Slovakia has been badly hit by the virus and was the nation with most COVID-19 deaths per capita in the world in the middle of February.

+The country now has one of the lowest vaccination rates in the EU, with slightly more than 2 million having been fully vaccinated.

-The purely religious finale capped a visit that featured delicate state diplomacy — Francis met with right-wing populist Hungarian Prime Minister Viktor Orban on Day 1 — and outreach to Slovakia’s Jewish and Roma communities.
+The purely religious finale capped a visit that featured delicate state diplomacy.
+Francis met with right-wing populist Hungarian Prime Minister Viktor Orban on Day 1 and outreach to Slovakia’s Jewish and Roma communities.

 The trip was Francis’ first since undergoing intestinal surgery to remove a 33-centimeter (13-inch) chunk of his colon in July.
 He has appeared in good form and spirit throughout the grueling itinerary, seemingly energized by the crowds after being cooped up in the Vatican for over a year of COVID-19 restrictions.